how-hard-is-it-to-move-to-switzerland

 Swiss Tax System for Foreigners

 swiss-tax-system-for-foreignersForeign workers are taxed based on their Swiss- income only, but they are subject to all three levels of taxation (Federal, cantonal, municipal) just like residents.
 Different tax rates are applied based on the person’s marital status, for example, married couples are taxed together.
 Like residents, foreign workers are subject to income, wealth, and property taxes, but foreign workers are not entitled to allowances or exemptions, unlike Swiss nationals.
-For foreign workers without permanent residence, income tax is imposed as a payroll tax.
+For foreign workers without permanent residence, income tax is imposed as a EOR payroll tax.

 Tax on Property and Wealth in Switzerland